WebberZone/knowledgebase/readme.txt

 = Shortcode =

 You can display the knowledgebase anywhere in your blog using the `[knowledgebase]` shortcode.
-The recommended option is to add this to a dedicated page.
+The recommended option is to add this to a dedicated page called *Knowledgebase*.
 The plugin takes one optional attribute `category`:

 `[knowledgebase category="92"]`